-Better than take-out healthy beef and broccoli stir fry.
-Juicy flank steak paired with fresh broccoli florets and tossed in a thick, and flavorful stir fry sauce.
+This is Better than take-out! healthy beef and broccoli stir fry with Juicy flank steak paired with fresh broccoli florets and tossed in a thick, and flavorful stir fry sauce.
 This recipe is not only delicious but is also whole30 friendly, paleo, gluten-free, and soy-free too.

-Beef and Broccoli Stir Fry is one of my favorite comfort food growing up.
+Beef and Broccoli Stir Fry is one of my favorite comfort foods growing up.
 My dad has the best stir fry recipe!

-Since I have been craving Asian food a lot lately, I have to recreate this beef stir fry and give it a healthy twist of my own.
+Since I have been craving Asian food a lot lately, I had to recreate this beef stir fry and give it a healthy twist of my own.

 Some other flavorful and healthy Asian recipes you may also love: